Jumio/mobile-sdk-ios/docs/transition-guide_document-verification.md

 # Transition guide for Document Verification

+## 2.12.0

+#### Additional information property removed
+Property `additionalInformation` has been removed.

 ## 2.11.0

 #### New error codes
 Instead of `NSError` objects we now return `DocumentVerificationError` in `documentVerificationViewController:didFinishWithError:`.

 Please note, that `code` now is a NSString.
 Read more detailed information on this in the [Error Section](integration_document-verification.md#error)